NevanPham/Personal-SIEM-and-Threat-Detection-Platform-Wazuh/docs/03-dashboard-overview.md

 ### What it is

-The **Agents Summary** panel displays the current connection status of all enrolled Wazuh agents.
+The **Agents Summary** panel shows you the connection status of all your enrolled Wazuh agents.

-Agents are grouped by status, such as:
+Agents are grouped by status, like:
 - Active
 - Disconnected
 - Pending
 - Never connected

-This panel reflects whether endpoints are **visible and communicating** with the Wazuh manager.
-It does not provide information about threats, alerts, or system health beyond connectivity.
+This panel tells you whether your endpoints are **visible and talking** to the Wazuh manager.
+It's just about connectivity - it doesn't tell you about threats, alerts, or system health beyond whether they're connected.

 ![Agents Summary Panel](../images/03_images/agent_summary/agent_summary.png)